How Much Money Can You Save With a Better Credit Score?

-There are myriad reasons to maintain a good credit score or to improve a low credit score.
+There are myriad reasons why you would want to maintain a good credit score or improve a low credit score.
 The most beneficial reason is to save money; the better your credit score, the more money you can save over time.
 As your credit score increases, the finance charges you’ll pay on certain credit products, such as credit cards, auto loans, mortgages, etc. decreases.
 The savings can be significant; adding up to tens of thousands of dollars over your lifetime.

 Applying for a Mortgage

 For most of us a mortgage can be the biggest purchase we will make in our lives.
 Take a look at this illustration of varying ranges of credit scores and the impact each can have on a $200,000, fixed-rate mortgage:

 As you can see from the table, with a 630 credit score you could qualify for a 30-year fixed rate mortgage at 5.154% APR and you would end up paying $193,316 in interest over the life of the loan.

 However, if you were to increase your credit score by just 30 points, your score would be 660.
 With this higher credit score you could qualify for a 30-year fixed rate mortgage at 4.148% APR and you would only pay $149,911 in interest, saving yourself over $43,000 in interest charges over the life of the loan.
 With an even better credit score, of course, your interest would be even lower, and your savings would be much greater.

 The interest rates and calculations used in this illustration were taken from MyFICO.com.

 An auto loan can be the second most expensive purchase we will make in our lives.
 Here’s an example of how maintaining a good credit score can impact your payment and save you from paying thousands in interest on a $20,000 auto loan:

 As you can see from the table above, with a 580 credit score and a 60-month loan at 15.24% APR, you would end up paying $8,699 in interest over the life of the loan.